 Board leaders are constantly asking me where to start with board dynamics.
-There are a lot of different elements that need to be addressed in regards to board dynamics, but I always encourage them to start with emotional safety and vulnerability.
+There are a lot of different elements that need to be addressed in creating effective board dynamics, but I always encourage them to start with emotional safety and vulnerability.
 When people feel emotional safety, they will be willing to be more vulnerable.
-We know that vulnerability leads to more creative and courageous thought.
+We know that vulnerability leads to more creative and courageous thoughts.

 Introducing it can seem scary and daunting, but here are some ways to create emotional safety that leads to vulnerability:

 - Tune into your emotions – what triggers you?
 How do you feel when you get triggered?
 What do you do to protect yourself?
 What do you need to feel safe?
 Do you need reassurance?
 Do you need more information?
 Do you need more understanding or knowledge?
 When you understand your need with each of your board members, you will be able to more articulate that need without coming across as aggressive or defensive.

 - Quiet your critic – are you aware of your critic that is sitting on your shoulder?
 The critic looks for what the other person is doing wrong and tries to attack it.
 Criticism can lead the conversation down a dark path and trigger a negative cycle of interaction.
 Pay attention to the critic and quiet him down.
 Remind yourself that you care about your fellow board members and that they care about you.
 Reinforce the idea that you both believe in the same vision for the company and you all want to be successful.
 This will help you to focus on being more engaging than critical.

 - Stop negative cycles – negative cycles are a danger cue to the emotional brain and create a panic that triggers a fight or flight response.
 Learn more about negative cycles here so that you can become more aware of how your board gets stuck in these negative cycles, what to do about it, and how to lead the board into a positive interactional pattern